JoshDavidson0/aws-pipeline/README.md

 # PipelineIQ

+Gaining familiarity with IaaC and Cloud tools with assistance from Claude.

 An event-driven cloud pipeline that automatically processes uploaded images using AWS Rekognition, stores results in PostgreSQL, and exposes the data through a REST API.

 **Stack:** AWS (Lambda, S3, RDS, EC2, ECR) · Python · FastAPI · PostgreSQL · Docker · Terraform · GitHub Actions